tanksha/opencog/opencog/nlp/number-rule/Read-me.md

 - accepts a SentenceNode
 - get the words (in their order) of a sentence
 - trim the string of the word instances and get a string of the main word
-- check the list of words for valid number strings, and creat a NumberNode for each
+- check the list of words for valid number strings, and create a NumberNode for each
 - Finding the valid words, stores the corresponding WordNode index to create a ReferenceLink.

 strtonum.scm